bessinnica/Loc-markdig-azuredocs-test/articles/hdinsight/hdinsight-use-oozie.md

 Both the workflow file and the HiveQL file are stored in a blob container.
 The PowerShell script you use later in this tutorial copies both files to the default Storage account.

 ## Submit Oozie jobs using PowerShell
 Azure PowerShell currently doesn't provide any cmdlets for defining Oozie jobs.
-You can use the **Invoke-RestMethod** cmdlet to invoke Oozie web services.
+You can use the <strong>Invoke-RestMethod</strong> cmdlet to invoke Oozie web services.
 The Oozie web services API is a HTTP REST JSON API.
 For more information about the Oozie web services API, see [Apache Oozie 4.0 documentation][apache-oozie-400] (for HDInsight version 3.0) or [Apache Oozie 3.3.2 documentation][apache-oozie-332] (for HDInsight version 2.1).

 The PowerShell script in this section performs the following steps:

 1. Connect to Azure.
 2. Create an Azure resource group.
 For more information, see [Use Azure PowerShell with Azure Resource Manager](../powershell-azure-resource-manager.md).
 3. Create an Azure SQL Database server, an Azure SQL database, and two tables.
 These are used by the Sqoop action in the workflow.

     The table name is *log4jLogCount*.
 4. Create an HDInsight cluster used to run Oozie jobs.

     To examine the cluster, you can use the Azure portal or Azure PowerShell.
 5. Copy the oozie workflow file and the HiveQL script file to the default file system.

     Both files are stored in a public Blob container.

    * Copy the HiveQL script (useoozie.hql) to Azure Storage (wasb:///tutorials/useoozie/useoozie.hql).
    * Copy workflow.xml to wasb:///tutorials/useoozie/workflow.xml.
    * Copy the data file (/example/data/sample.log) to wasb:///tutorials/useoozie/data/sample.log.
 6. Submit an Oozie job.

     To examine the OOzie job results, use Visual Studio or other tools to connect to the Azure SQL Database.

 Here is the script.
 You can run the script from Windows PowerShell ISE.
 You only need to configure the first 7 variables.